-A shorter version of this piece appeared on CPI Analysis.
+A shorter version of this piece appeared on China Policy Institute: Analysis and The News Lens.

 The Chinese government’s prerogative to manage the rebirths of incarnate lamas is being tested in Mongolia.
 One of the highest lineages covered by the Qing’s ‘Golden Urn’ system at the basis of PRC reincarnation law is passing to its next holder, with the Dalai Lama’s involvement.
 Despite clear signs that China cares, no public position has emerged so far.
 To determine what China’s approach to the reincarnation issue might be, we have to go through some Mongolian history and a bit of leaf-reading.
 The very relevance of state management of rebirths to China’s foreign relations indicates to what extent Qing imperial thought permeates PRC policy.
 Reincarnation diplomacy is real and has an impact on Chinese policies towards its closest neighbours.